Welder

 Direct Application

-You could apply directly for welding jobs.
+You can apply directly for welding jobs.

 Other Routes

-You could take a course in welding or inspection work through The Welding Institute (TWI).
+You could take a course in welding or inspection through The Welding Institute (TWI).
 You usually need to be working in engineering to do this.

 More Information